 - Change Forever to 30 days or 1 year

 You’ll see a pop-up message asking if you want to delete older messages, tap Delete to proceed.

 Delete downloaded music

 You probably have many songs on your iPhone you don’t listen to, which is why you should clear your playlists and albums a bit.
-Don’t worry, it’s as easy as pie.
-Open the Music app, go to the list you want, and swipe with your finger from right to left.
-Tap on the Delete key and the song will be removed.
+Open the Music app, go to the list you want, and swipe from right to left.
+Tap Delete and the song will be removed.

 If you want to delete all of your music, do the following:

 - Go to Settings > General > iPhone Storage

 - Find the Music app, then tap it

 - Under Documents & Data, swipe left on All Songs